 - Access Control: Access to sensitive areas containing marijuana or any of its derivatives should be protected by devices opened only through pin codes, proximity cards, swipe cards, biometric readers or passwords.
 Access control devices should also record the identities of people entering controlled spaces, the time and date of such entry and exit.

 - Surveillance: Sensitive areas need to be adequately lighted.
 They also require the installation of a sufficient number of CCTV devices that operate and record video on a continuous basis.
 Surveillance systems should always be manned or monitored physically through a central monitoring and control center.
 Video surveillance records should also be backed up regularly to an offsite location.

 - Records of surveillance videos, intrusion alarm systems and access control data are to be kept for a minimum of 2 years.

 - Tampering: Where tampering of the signals of any of the components of the security system as a whole is suspected, an “appropriate response procedure” is required to handle them.

 With that complex requirement for marijuana security, most companies will only stand a chance of obtaining the necessary marijuana security clearance with the help of security professionals.
 Fortunately, there is no shortage of security experts who have been providing sophisticated security systems for homes, industries, banks, schools and even military installation.
-Some of these security firms are so good they have obtained the endorsement of the Better Business Bureau.
+There are also revised regulations introduced by the Canadian Government as discussed in the Prairie Plant Systems Inc. news.